Cancellation mechanism of dark matter direct detection in Higgs-portal and vector-portal models: Introduction

 Inspired by the second proof, we generalize the cancellation mechanism to the vector-portal cases.
 It is well known that if the DM is a Dirac fermion (or complex scalar) which couples to the gauge boson, the gauge boson mediated DM-nucleon scattering cross section will be too large to accommodate the current direct detection bounds.
 Therefore, finding a mechanism that can naturally generate a small direct detection cross section without suppressing the DM annihilation cross section is phenomenologically interesting.
 We will establish two template models to illustrate how the mechanism works.
 In the first model, we introduce a new gauge boson from a U(1)$_X$ symmetry and show that the DM-quark scattering mediated by $Z_\mu$ and $Z'_\mu$ bosons cancel in the zero-momentum transfer limit.
 However, the cancellation is violated if there is a generic kinetic mixing between the U(1)$_Y$ and the U(1)$_X$ gauge bosons.
 In our second model, we propose a $\mathrm{U(1)}_{B-L}\times \mathrm{U(1)}_X$ extension in which cancellation occurs between the two new gauge bosons.
 We find that, even if the generic kinetic mixing term violates the cancellation, the direct detection bound can still be circumvented since the mixing can be naturally small in this case if it originates from 2-loop corrections.

 This paper is organized as follows.
 In section \ref{sect.proof}, we establish our two proofs of the cancellation mechanism for the Higgs-portal model and introduce the SO(N) generalization.
 In section \ref{sect.vec}, we discuss the cancellation mechanism for vector-portal models and provide two examples.
 Finally, our conclusions are given in section \ref{concl.}.
 For the reader's convenience, we briefly review the original proof of the cancellation mechanism given in Ref.~\cite{Gross:2017dan} in Appendix \ref{app1}.
+In Appendix \ref{app2}, we briefly introduce a UV origin of a spurion field, $\kappa_{ijk}$, which is presented in section \ref{sect.proof}.